audy/stitch/README.md

 alignment does not take into account gaps which are uncommon.
 This was done for simplicity and speed.

+### Score Calculation:

+Scores are calculated with the following equation:

+`(matches-in-overlap) / (length-of-overlap)`

+The default is 0.6 meaning that 60% of the bases in the overlap matched.
+Stitch calculates all possible overlaps and chooses the one with the highest score.
+Matches of `N` to `N` are not counted.

 ## Installation

 1. Once in the stitch directory do: